Why are teeth important for jawbone health?

 - Skin wrinkling around the mouth

-If you have experienced tooth loss in Tulsa, Oklahoma, and are concerned about the potential consequences of jawbone loss, we encourage you to contact our knowledgeable oral surgeon, Dr. Daniel Cannon, today by calling us at Cannon Oral and Maxillofacial Surgery.
+If you have experienced tooth loss in Tulsa, Oklahoma, and are concerned about the potential consequences of jawbone loss, we encourage you to contact our knowledgeable oral surgeon, Dr. Daniel Cannon, today by calling Cannon Oral and Maxillofacial Surgery at 918-743-1351.
 We will be happy to answer your questions and schedule your next appointment.